 Sam Edelman Jodie Chelsea Boot ($89.95, DSW)

 I’ve had a deep, undying love for Sam Edelman ever since he put out a pair of spiked (and, quite frankly, probably weaponized) heels a few years back.
 Carrie Underwood wore them and looked like a total badass, and I could never get my hands on them because life isn’t fair sometimes.

 Cutout-Heel Faux Leather Booties ($34.90, Forever 21)

 Who said bootie detail had to come from zippers and studs?
 A metal cutout heel like this adds a ton of visual interest without over-accessorizing the boot.
 It’s subtle, yet still exciting and unique.

 ASOS Radio Star Pointed Ankle Boots ($81, ASOS)

 Hey, cobalt is one of the biggest color trends for fall, right?
 Instead of going for a sweater or bright nail polish (like I’m wearing right now, BTW), go for a pair of suede, cobalt booties.
 Like most suede products, they’ll require a lot of care (do NOT wear them when it’s raining out, you’ll regret the semi-permanent water stains immediately), but what’s a little upkeep in the name of a great shoe?

 This is about as simple as you can get, and I’m sure you’ve seen booties just like this at H&M. That said, Vince Camuto shoes really are little foot miracles—I got a pair for my birthday during my freshman year of college, and I’m still tromping around in them to this day.

 Ecote Short Suede Boot ($79, Urban Outfitters)

-Again, careful with the suede, but the higher heel and simple design on these tan booties allow you the opportunity to dress them up a bit.
+Again, be careful with the suede, but the higher heel and simple design on these tan booties allow you the opportunity to dress them up a bit.